otto-torino/django-baton/README.md

 ### <a name="configuration-menu"></a>MENU

 Currently four kind of voices are supported: _title_, _app_, _model_ and _free_.

+Title and free voices can have children, children follow the following rules:

+- children voices icons are ignored
+- children voices children are ignored (do not place an app voice as child)

 First of all, if you don't define a MENU key in the configuration dictionary, the default MENU is shown.
 If you define a MENU key, then the custom menu is built and shown.